TNTzx/PA-Level-Combiner/README.md

 4. Press the combine button!

 ### Make sure you've done the following:
-- Have all the themes in both levels in your themes folder.
+- Have all the themes in the levels in your themes folder.
 - Delete objects on the second level that you don't want to be duplicated.
 - Both levels must have the same music.